-During the COVID-19 pandemic, many people discovered (or rediscovered) cycling, be it by dusting off a bike in the garage or a stationary exercises bike as a way to stay fit without going to the gym.
 Unfortunately, simple mistakes while using a stationary exercise bike can lead to injuries, and getting hurt can mean having to stay off your bike for several weeks.

 So, how do you avoid injuries?
 Here are a few tips to help you prevent injuries to your knees, neck, and back.

 Make sure your bike seat is at the right height for you and isn’t too low, too high, too far forward or too far back – all can lead to lower back problems or knee injuries.
 You can adjust your bike differently depending on if you’re looking for comfort, higher performance, or if you’re recovering from an injury.